 Not quite convinced, read more at Benefits Of Oatmeal: Why You Should Add The Power Food To Your High-Fiber Diet.

-A great bowl of oatmeal starts with plain rolled oats or steel-cut oats, cooked in water or milk or a combination of both, with spices such as cinnamon, ginger, and nutmeg for a delicious a comfort breakfast meal.
+A great bowl of oatmeal starts with plain rolled oats or steel-cut oats, cooked in water or milk or a combination of both, with spices such as cinnamon, ginger, and nutmeg for a delicious comfort breakfast meal.

 Come ‘on, go ahead, make this delicious comfort meal and just lay down on your couch with your favorite book or watch your favorite television show.